7.4 Change Management, Governance, Adoption, and Sponsorship

 ElementPurposeExam Scenario Signal

-Executive sponsorOwns the business case and removes barriersLeaders support the idea privately but do not act visibly
+Executive sponsorOwns the business case, removes barriersLeaders support privately but do not act visibly

-Change coalitionRepresents critical functions, geographies, and influencersOne department designs changes for everyone else
+Change coalitionRepresents critical functions and influencersOne department designs change for everyone

-Decision rightsClarifies who can approve scope, resources, and tradeoffsDelays occur because nobody knows who decides
+Decision rightsClarifies who approves scope and tradeoffsDelays because nobody knows who decides

-Impact assessmentIdentifies groups, work changes, capability gaps, and risksEmployees are surprised by new expectations
+Impact assessmentIdentifies affected groups and capability gapsEmployees surprised by new expectations

-Adoption metricsMeasures behavior change and business impactProject is called complete at launch only
+Adoption metricsMeasures behavior change and impactProject called "done" at launch only

-Resistance should be studied before being dismissed.
-Employees may resist because they lack information, do not trust leaders, fear job loss, see capacity constraints, disagree with the solution, or have experience with failed initiatives.
-Managers may resist because the change shifts power, budget, or accountability.
-HR can use listening sessions, stakeholder mapping, readiness surveys, manager feedback, and operational data to separate valid concerns from simple preference.
+Resistance is data, not defiance.
+Employees resist because they lack information, distrust leaders, fear job loss, see capacity constraints, disagree with the solution, or recall failed initiatives; managers resist when change shifts power, budget, or accountability.
+HR uses listening sessions, stakeholder mapping, readiness surveys, and operational data to separate legitimate barriers from simple preference, then addresses the real cause.
+In ADKAR terms, persistent resistance usually signals an unmet Desire or Awareness gap that more training (Knowledge) will not fix.

 Practical Adoption Levers

-• Translate enterprise goals into specific behavior changes for each audience.
+• Translate enterprise goals into specific behavior changes for each audience (ADKAR Ability).

-• Equip managers with talking points, escalation routes, and coaching support.
+• Equip managers with talking points, escalation routes, and coaching.

-• Sequence changes so critical groups are not overloaded at the same time.
+• Sequence changes so critical groups are not overloaded simultaneously.

-• Use pilots to learn, adjust, and build credible internal examples.
+• Use pilots to learn, adjust, and build credible internal examples (Kotter short-term wins).

-• Recognize early adopters while addressing leaders who undermine the change.
+• Recognize early adopters while holding accountable leaders who undermine the change.

-SHRM-SCP scenarios often offer tempting answers that train everyone immediately, announce the change, or discipline resisters.
-Those actions may be part of execution, but they are rarely the first best step.
-The stronger response diagnoses readiness, confirms sponsorship, creates governance, engages affected stakeholders, and measures adoption after implementation.
+Communication must be two-way; a polished announcement does not mean employees understand the impact.
+The strategic answer integrates risk — major changes affect employment terms, labor relations, privacy, safety, and compliance — so HR partners with legal, finance, operations, and technology.
+SHRM-SCP scenarios often offer tempting shortcuts: train everyone immediately, announce broadly, or discipline resisters.
+Those may be part of execution, but the stronger first step diagnoses readiness, confirms sponsorship, builds governance, engages stakeholders, and measures adoption (refreeze/Reinforcement) after implementation.

 Test Your Knowledge